equity loan

 If your current mortgage has a low rate (say, you locked at 3% in 2020), do not refinance to access equity.
 A HELOC lets you tap your equity without losing that historically low first-lien rate.

 The trade-off is the variable rate on the HELOC.
-As long as you have a payoff plan within a few years — or you’re using the funds for a high-return purpose like a down payment on an income property — a HELOC almost always wins the math.
+As long as you have a payoff plan within a few years, or you’re putting the funds toward a high-return purpose like a down payment on an income property, a HELOC almost always wins the math.

 HELOC vs. home equity loan — what's the difference?